cristeaibogdan/cristeaibogdan/README.md

-## Hello there 👋 I am Bogdan Cristea
+<h1 align='center'>👋 Hello!</h1>

-I am a software developer looking to improve my skills in Java and Angular.
+Glad to see you here!
+I'm Bogdan Cristea, a software developer looking to improve my skills in Java and Angular.

+## 🚀 Goal

+- Learn & grow as a full stack developer by exploring technologies and building projects.

+## 🌱 Interests
+- Software engineering
+- Java Programming
+- Angular Development
+- Solving problems & documenting solutions

 ## 🔭 Current Projects
-- I'm currently honing my skills on my personal project `Hephaestus`
+- I'm currently honing my skills with my personal project, `Hephaestus`, an application for issuing recommendations for various household appliances.

-## 🌱 Skills & Interests
-- Software engineering
-- Java development
-- Angular development